Unipisa/Softi-Workbench/additional-materials/swh_stories_workplace/software_moments/ReadMe.md

 ### This folder provides storage for the images, videos, documents, etc. related to the Softi software.

-The software story moments fall in four classes, with a dedicated sub-folder each: *code_listing*, for annotated PDF versions of  source code , *media_gallery*, for images of the original source code recovered from non digital documents, *software-library* for the links to the SWH archive, and *videos* for related videos.
+The software story moments fall in four classes, with a dedicated sub-folder each: *code_listing*, for PDF versions of the source code, annotated with permalinks to the SWH archive, *media_gallery*, for images of the original source code recovered from non digital documents, *software-library* for links to documents related to the software, and *videos* for related videos.

 An entry should be added to the [StoryInventory](..\StoryInventory.md) file for each added item, following the pattern offered in the dedicated section.